 - Fresh Water - Auxiliary Blue - 18 E 53

 Colours may be painted onto pipes or applied using adhesive labels that wrap around the pipe.
-BS 1710 also allows for user-defined custom colors to provide more detailed information.
-As when Safety Colours are used, the user defined color is located in a band between bands of the required Identification Colours.
+BS 1710 also allows for user-defined custom colours to provide more detailed information.
+As when Safety Colours are used, the user defined colour is located between bands of the required Identification Colours.

 The British Standard 1710 pipe marking code requires that information about pipe contents be provided using at least one of the following methods:

 - The common abbreviation of the name

 - The refrigerant number as specified in British Standard 4580

 - The appropriate colour bands (including specific color coding specified for medical and general building services, and optional colour bands for refrigeration services).